marksherriff/uvacs-advising/advising.md

 If a course __must__ be taken in a specific semester in order for a student to graduate on time, email the instructor and the appropriate program director - [bscsdirector@virginia.edu](mailto:bscsdirector@virginia.edu) or [bacsdirector@virginia.edu](mailto:bacsdirector@virginia.edu) - with your situtation.

-## Help with Declaring a Second Major
+## Help with Declaring a Second Major / Double Major

 BACS
 {: .label .label-green }